Nov05/Udacity-Deep-Reinforcement-Learning/part 3 policy-based methods/lesson 1.md

 # Study Plan

 The third part of this nanodegree program covers policy-based methods in deep reinforcement learning.
-You can find all of the coding exercises from the lessons in this GitHub repository.
+You can find all of the coding exercises from the lessons in this [【GitHub repository】](https://github.com/udacity/deep-reinforcement-learning).

 ## Lessons